With a plurality of voices, we will inspire more people to come together to protect birds and the places they need.

 Kern River Preserve – Weldon, CA

 Near a rural and economically disadvantaged community close to the preserve, Audubon California staff are establishing a new public access trail that will be more accessible to schools, families, and visitors.
-To ensure Native American cultural resources on the property on protected and properly interpreted, we’re in partnership with local tribal leaders.
+To ensure Native American cultural resources on the property are protected and properly interpreted, we’re in partnership with local tribal leaders.

 Working Lands – Throughout the Central Valley